Skip to main content

 Custom images can be loaded into the FREE-WILi display processor file system.
 Then, using the API they can be displayed on command.
 The images should be stored in the "images" directory.

-Custom images first must be converted to the FREE-WILi Image format.
-This is basically a bitmap that is compatible with the 565 color display used.
-The direct compatibility allows fast display of images without any runtime conversion.
+Custom images must be converted to the FREE-WILi Image (FWI) format, which is a bitmap compatible with the 565 color display used.
+This direct compatibility allows fast display of images without runtime conversion.

 Syntax of fw_image.py: